Jchase2/ocaml-pass/README.md

 of email will be printed.
 This is generally easier to read, but it really comes down to personal preference.

-I'll have more searching / removing / etc implemented shortly.
 Here's the menu:

 ```